Cheukting/build-garkn-tutorial/README.md

         transaction.query(graql_insert_query)
         transaction.commit()
 ```
-For relations, we have to be sure the relation exist so there's the check at the beginning.
-Also, the query is a bit different, it consist of a [match](https://dev.grakn.ai/docs/query/match-clause) then insert.
+For relations, we have to be sure the relation exists so there's the check at the beginning.
+Also, the query is a bit different, it consists of a [match](https://dev.grakn.ai/docs/query/match-clause) then insert.

 #### Membership